 Importance Of Vitamin D3

 Vitamin D3 is essential for the human body and performs many vital functions.
-Known chemically as cholecalciferol, medical experts estimate about one billion people in the world are D3 deficient.
+Known chemically as Cholecalciferol, medical experts estimate about one billion people in the world are D3 deficient.
 This vitamin, in particular, can have an impact on as many as 2,000 genes in the body.
 If you work a lot inside and don’t get out as much as you’d like, you could very well be deficient.

 The Difference Between Vitamin D And D3

 Vitamin D despite its name, is not actually a vitamin, but a prohormone or precursor of a hormone.
 It is fat-soluble and promotes the absorption of calcium, regulates bone growth and plays a role in immune function.
 The body is able to produce it and it is essential for maintaining healthy bones and teeth.
-Many food manufacturers add it to milk, margarine and breakfast cereals.
+Many food manufacturers add it to milk, margarine, and breakfast cereals.
 To prevent deficiency symptoms, make sure to eat vitamin D-rich foods regularly or add supplements.
 Taking it along with calcium, especially with postmenopausal women has been found to have a 60% drop in cancer.

 Vitamin D3 Comes In Two Forms

--Vitamin D2(ergocalciferol) comes from plant-sourced foods.
-Plants and mushrooms exposed to sunlight.
+–Vitamin D2(Ergocalciferol) comes from plant-sourced foods such as plants and mushrooms exposed to sunlight.

--Vitamin D3(cholecalciferol) comes from animal-sourced foods.
-Oily fish, butter, dietary supplements, egg yolk, and liver.
+–Vitamin D3(Cholecalciferol) comes from animal-sourced foods such as oily fish, butter, dietary supplements, egg yolk, and liver.

 It’s Pet Name Is The Sunshine Vitamin